 By Dorothea Farris

 Dorothea Farris is a longtime Roaring Fork Valley local.
-Her many lives have included work as a teacher at Carbondale Union High School, a Pitkin County Commissioner, and an activist and/or board member for numerous local educational, historical, environmental, wildlife, or political agencies and organizations.
+Her many lives have included work as a newspaper editor, a proofreader, a handwriting analyst, a weather reader for the airport, an activist and board member for educational, historical, environmental, wildlife, and political agencies and organizations.